-This is a capstone course that will integrate all the business disciplines (marketing, finance, accounting, etc.) and prepare the student to formulate and implement strategy in an agribusiness setting.
+This is a capstone course that will integrate all the business disciplines (marketing, finance, accounting, etc.) and prepare the student to formulate and implement strategy in an agri-business setting.
 Students will be expected to gain a full understanding of the complexity and interrelationships of modern managerial decision making and apply this knowledge to real managerial problems.
 Lectures, case studies, projects and guest speakers will be utilized.

-EB415: Business Law
+E8230: Introduction to Business Law